rogdooley/EthicalHackingArticles/EthicalHackingArticles/Misc/Using Wolfram Language as part of solving HTB Editorial.md

 |_http-server-header: nginx/1.18.0 (Ubuntu)
 ```

-I proceed to launch a web browser to review the site.
-There is a redirect to `hxxp[://]editorial[.]htb `so this doesn't load because editorial.htb doesn't resolve.
-After adding editorial.htb along with it's IP Address to /etc/hosts, I reload the page and am able to browse it.
-In short order, I came across the page below and started to test the form.
-The first field in the Book information form allowed entering a URL so I entered a URL that pointed back to my IP Address of the VPN interface on my Kail VM.
-I then started a `netcat` listener on port 80 on my VM.
+I launched a web browser to review the site, which redirected to hxxp[://]editorial[.]htb, but the page didn’t load since editorial.htb didn't resolve.
+After adding editorial.htb and its IP address to /etc/hosts, I reloaded the page and could access it.

+Soon after, I found a page with a "Book information" form and started testing it.
+The first field allowed me to enter a URL, so I provided one that pointed back to the IP address of my VPN interface on my Kali VM.
+I then started a netcat listener on port 80 on my VM.

 ![Editorial Upload Page][Images/UWLPT/01-ssrf.png]

-After a couple of false starts, I was able to determine that I needed to select "Prieview" to receive a connection back.
-I was using BurpSuite to allow me to easily change the request for testing.
+After a couple of false starts, I was able to determine that I needed to select "Preview" to receive a connection back.
+I was using Burp Suite to allow me to easily change the request for testing.
 Forwarding the Request along results in a response that directs to a JPEG image file.

 ![Netcat listener connection along with BurpSuite Request and Response](Images/UWLPT/02-ssrf-confirmed.png)